 More than 141 million unique shoppers have already or will have shopped by the end of the big Thanksgiving weekend, up from 139 million.

 More shoppers are always a good thing.
-But when you factor in how much money they spent, you get this: the number of shoppers over the weekend grew just 1.4 percent while spending fell 4 percent.
+But when you factor in how much money they spent, you get this: the number of shoppers over the weekend grew just 1.4 percent while average spending fell 4 percent.

 Yikes.
 A 1.4 percent gain in shoppers hardly equals out a 4 percent decline in spending.
-Retailers are essentially brawling over a barely growing pool of Black Friday shoppers who are actually spending less than did a year ago.
+Retailers are essentially brawling over a barely growing pool of Black Friday shoppers who are actually spending less on average than did a year ago.

 In addition, there is one less shopping week this year because Thanksgiving fell on the last week of November.
 Suddenly, a season with an already low margin of (profit) error just got a little more perilous.